Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Oktober 2024 18.20.42 UTC
+- WIB: Selasa, 15 Oktober 2024 19.48.45 UTC
-- WITA: Selasa, 15 Oktober 2024 19.20.42 UTC
+- WITA: Selasa, 15 Oktober 2024 20.48.45 UTC
-- WIT: Selasa, 15 Oktober 2024 20.20.42 UTC
+- WIT: Selasa, 15 Oktober 2024 21.48.45 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational